fluffy/blinky/README.md

 ```

 If this fails, try the following reset then try to flash again.
 This
-will not work on a brand new uniitalized board, the board needs tobe
+will not work on a brand new uninitialized board, the board needs to be
-programmed forfirst time with st-flash.
+programmed for the first time with st-flash.

 Can reset the board with:
 ```